Java-Workshops/JFrog-FreeTier-JVM/README.md

 and try to pull the image **buildpack-deps:buster-curl** Login into the new Docker Repo.

+(EN) -
+(DE) -

 ## create a local Docker Repo
 Create a local Docker Repo with the name **docker-local**.
 Login into the Docker Repo;

 ## create a virtual Docker Repo
 Create a virtual DockerRepo called **docker-virtual** and include the both created Docker repos into it.
-Define as default Deloyment Repository the local one.
+Define as default **Deployment Repository** the local one.

-Login into the Docker Repo as well: **docker login svenruppert-docker-virtual.jfrog.io**

-## create a Generic Repo
+## create a local maven repo
-Create a generic repo and load Jabba into it change the Dockerfile to get this one used
-How to extract the credentials from the UI

-Do the same with the maven aproach
+Create a local Maven Repos called **maven-local-release** and **maven-local-snapshot**

+(EN) -
+(DE) -

 ## create a remote Maven repo

-## create a local maven repo
+Create a remote Maven Repos called **maven-remote-mavencentral** and **maven-remote-jcenter**

-## create a virtual maven and Docker repo
+## create a virtual maven repo
+Create virtual Maven Repos to aggregate the created repositories by **snapshot** and **release**.
+Define the default deploy repo as well.

+## Use the Maven repos
+Go to the file **pom.xml** and change it in the way that you are using your new created virtual maven repositories.
+Delete your local **.m2** folder and test your config with a **mvn clean verify**.
+Maven should load all dependencies from your new repository now.

 ## secure your platform
+TBD -

 ## FreeTier Maintenance
+To maintain your Platform instance it is good to know that you have the functionality of a TrashCan.
+This is good to un-delete a file.
+On the other side it is good to clear the caches from time to time to make sure you are not hitting your limits soon.

+For this, check inside the Administration Menu your current Storage usage.
+Delete the TrashCan and find out how to clear the cached content from a remote Repository.

 ## IDE Plugin - Scan for Vulnerabilities